 - Separation or divorce of husband and wife company shareholdings

-Shareholder and partnership disputes can be a complex matter which requires legal advice and representation.
+Shareholder and partnership disputes can be complex matters which require legal advice and representation.

-At Monarch Solicitors we recognise that it is in the best interests of all parties in order to smoothly resolve the dispute to limit both costs and time and ensure any negative impact resulting from the dispute are minimised.
+At Monarch Solicitors, we recognise that it is in the best interests of all parties in order to smoothly resolve the dispute to limit both costs and time and ensure any negative impact resulting from the dispute is minimised.

 However, if the parties fail to come to an agreement, our expert shareholder dispute resolution solicitors in Manchester and London can advise on other solutions including court action.